vacu9708/Study-records/Computer architecture/Memory/readme.md

 - **If cache misses happen too much**, having cache memory is worse than not having it because the time taken to find data in cache memory was wasted.<br>

 ## Cache placement policies
+Cache placement policies are policies that determine where a particular memory block can be placed when it goes into a CPU cache.
 ### Direct-Mapped Cache
 ![image](https://user-images.githubusercontent.com/67142421/177051043-23ec7372-938a-4b7c-b317-b7174a99eabd.png)<br>
 In this policy, each block of main memory maps to exactly one cache line.
 This is achieved by dividing the memory address into sections that determine the cache line where the data will be stored.
-Direct-mapped caches are simple and fast but can suffer from cache thrashing, where multiple data blocks compete for the same cache line.
+Direct-mapped caches are simple and fast but can suffer from **cache thrashing(cache conflicts)**, where multiple data blocks compete for the same cache line.
 ### Fully Associative Cache
 In a fully associative cache, a block of memory can be placed in any line of the cache.
 This flexibility allows the cache to store any block without restrictions, reducing the likelihood of cache misses.
 However, this type of cache requires more complex hardware and search algorithms to determine where data is stored, which can slow down cache access.
 ### Set-Associative Cache
 This policy is a middle ground between direct-mapped and fully associative caches.
 The cache is divided into sets, and each set contains multiple lines.
 A block of memory can be placed in any line within a specific set.
-Set-associative caches reduce the chances of cache thrashing compared to direct-mapped caches and are simpler than fully associative caches.
-The number of lines per set can vary, with a higher number offering greater flexibility at the cost of increased complexity.
+Set-associative mapping provides a balance between the high speed of direct-mapped cache and the low cache thrashing of fully associative cache.

 ## Cache replacement algorithms:
 [It is similar to page replacement algorithms](https://github.com/vacu9708/Fundamental-knowledge/tree/main/Operating%20system/Memory%20management)